hanleyweng/blog/knol/2015/s2_and_s1/google_creative_lab/posts/editions_at_play/_posts/2016-06-24-Editions-at-Play.md

 ![moodboard image](media/moodboards pdf thumbs wip.png)

-This included animated moodboard, we were crafting something that was inherently digital after all - something that couldn't be printed.
+This included animated moodboards, we were crafting something that was inherently digital after all - something that couldn't be printed.

 ![Alan Trotter animated moodboard](media/AT_VisualBoard - trimmed_at_moodboard 2.gif)

-Analysed and visualised data helped provide insights and guide us along our path.
+Data analysis and visualization helped provide insights and guide us along our path.
 (Playing with data tools like Gephi, Weka, Julia.)

 ![books examples - graphed with undirected betweenness centrality](media/data - 2b undirected betweenness centrality.jpg)